splynx/docs/files/en/payment_systems/braintree/braintree.md

 Login to your Account in [https://www.braintreegateway.com](https://www.braintreegateway.com) and:

-* Select menu Account / My User;
+* Select the menu Account / My User;

 * API Keys, Tokenization Keys, Encryption Keys;

-* Click *“View Authorizations”*.
+* Click *“View Authorizations”*. and copy this into the provided fields of the module configuration in Splynx.

 ![API key](api_key.png)

-After that, customers can pay their invoices and refill balances using Braintree system.
-They will see a new button *"To pay"* as on the screenshot:
+Thereafter, customers can pay their invoices and refill balances using the Braintree system.
+Customers will see a new button *"To pay"* as on the screenshot:

 ![Pay by Braintree](pay_by_braintree.png)

-Customers can save pay-card details for the next payments:
+Customers can save their pay-card details for the next payments:

 ![Save card](save_card.png)

-To refill balance customers can use the link - *“http://yoursplynxurl/braintree-rb”*, and also they can set to remember pay-card:
+To refill balances, customers can use the link - *“http://yoursplynxurl/braintree-rb”*,  they also can choose to remember/save the pay-card:

 ![Save card 2](save_card_2.png)

-At last, you can charge all customers using one button!
-Go to *Finance → Invoices*, set period and click "Charge" as on the screenshot:
+Lastly, you can charge all customers using one button!
+Navigate to *Finance → Invoices*, set the period and click on the "Charge" button as below:

 ![Charge 1](charge_1.png)